richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 ## Content not language

-It is not an effective use of technical experts to review and correct for things like typo's, etc. We recognize that many ADs will be "unable to help themselves" as the personality trait of nit-picking is endemic to our profession, and they should feel free to point out nits, but they should be conscious of the time and effort involved.
+It is not an effective use of technical experts to review and correct for things like typos, etc. We recognize that many ADs will be "unable to help themselves" as the personality trait of nit-picking is endemic to our profession, and they should feel free to point out nits, but they should be conscious of the time and effort involved.

-If a document lacks clarity or has so many issues with English that there is a risk of it being misunderstood, the AD should recognise this and feel free to send the document back to the WG for the authors to fix.
+If a document lacks clarity or has so many issues with English that there is a risk of it being misunderstood, the AD should recognize this and feel free to send the document back to the WG for the authors to fix.
 This may be hard, particularly for contributors where English is not their native language, but all working groups have the resources to help